steps needed to become a yoga teacher

 Once you’ve selected the right program, fully commit to your learning.
 Show up, take tons of notes, and ask questions.
 Two hundred hours goes very fast, so make sure that you gain as much knowledge as possible to be the best yoga teacher you can become.

 5) Start teaching

-If you don’t feel confident to teach after your yoga instructor training or lead your classes, you identify areas where you need further learning and consider taking continuous education, such as the Zazyoga bridge program for yoga teachers.
+If you don’t feel confident teaching after your yoga instructor training or leading your classes, identify areas where you need further learning and consider taking continuing education courses, such as the Zazyoga bridge program for yoga teachers.

 Read more on what to do after you become a yoga teacher in this article [I’m a certified yoga teacher – now what? (coming soon :-P)]